thecowan/wallpanel-android/README.md

-# HomeDash
+# WallPanel
-HomeDash is an Android browser for displaying web based dashboards with MQTT integration and a motion sensor that can wake the screen.
+WallPanel (Formerly HomeDash) is an Android browser for displaying web based dashboards with MQTT integration and a motion sensor that can wake the screen.

 ## HowTo
 Open the app.
 On the Welcome screen you can tap the graphic at the top to launch your dashboard.
-Configuration options are available on the main screen, as well as on the Motion Detector Settings and Other Homedash Settings subscreens.
+Configuration options are available on the main screen, as well as on the Motion Detector Settings and Other WallPanel Settings subscreens.

 To return to the Welcome screen pull down or up from the screen border and press Back

 To close the background services swipe out the app from the Android task manager.

 ## Sensors
-HomeDash can publish the following sensors from the device to MQTT:
+WallPanel can publish the following sensors from the device to MQTT:
 * Motion
 * Pressure
 * Light